 It’s essential to remember that the glycemic index is only one factor to consider when managing blood sugar levels.
 One should also take a meal’s portion size and overall nutrient balance.

-Guava has a moderate to low glycemic index (GI), which means that it is absorbed more slowly and thus regulates blood sugar levels.
+Guava has a low glycemic index (GI), which means that it is absorbed more slowly and thus regulates blood sugar levels.
 However, it is advised to have Guava in moderation, because excess of guava can spike blood sugar levels.